 Those words really stuck with me in the context of that night.
 But the advice is so good I think it applies in many more arenas.

 If you’re at a point in your trajectory where what you’re doing isn’t fun for you: make some changes.
-That doesn’t mean avoid the hard work of learning a new language, or give up on studying violin to go paintballing, it just means that you owe it to yourself to find (or create) your pockets of joy.
+That doesn’t mean avoiding the hard work of learning a new language or giving up on studying violin to go paintballing, it just means that you owe it to yourself to find (or create) your pockets of joy.

 It might mean, instead, taking a break from studying your Italian verb forms by watching an excellent Italian film.
 Or to take some time every violin lesson to work on a cover of “Smells Like Teen Spirit”.

 The what isn’t as important as the mindset; if you’re doing something you love (or need to do), you owe it to yourself to find a way to make it fun for yourself.